With the best iPad charging stations and storage carts, you can easily keep all of the devices in your classroom charged

 - Charging automatically stops when a device’s battery is fully-charged

 Best for: This charging station is a nice size for teacher with a small classroom who needs to charge multiple devices.

 Although this model works with all USB devices, it is designed to recharge up to 8 iPads at a time.
 The fast charging requires less time for a full charge than other low-power (one amp per port) charging stations.
 Each port can draw up to 2.4 amps of power.
-It also has 2 QC 3.0 ports to charge your devices in half an hour.
+It also has 2 QC 3.0 ports to charge your mobile devices in half an hour.